Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Bias-Aware Anderson-Rubin-Type Confidence Sets

 with $\widehat r_{M}(h,c) = \overline{b}_{M}(h,c)/\widehat s_{M}(h,c)$.
-Such CSs could in principle be implemented in a variety of ways, and our theoretical analysis below therefore only imposes some weak ``consistency'' conditions.
-However, we propose a specific standard error $\widehat s_{M}(h,c)$ that substitutes appropriate nearest-neighbor estimates $\widehat\sigma_{M,i}^2(c)$ into the above expression for $s_{M}(h,c)$ in Section~\ref{subsectionstderrors}; and a feasible bandwidth $\hhopt (c)$ that combines a plug-in construction with a safeguard against certain small sample distortions in Section~\ref{sec:bandwidth_choice}.
+Both the standard error and bandwidth estimator can be implemented in different ways, and our theoretical analysis below therefore only imposes some weak ``high level'' conditions.
+We propose a specific standard error based on nearest-neighbor linear regression estimates $\widehat\sigma_{M,i}^2(c)$ of $\sigma_{M,i}^2(c)$ in Section~\ref{subsectionstderrors}; and a feasible bandwidth that combines a plug-in construction with a safeguard against certain small sample distortions in Section~\ref{sec:bandwidth_choice}.

-In Online Appendix~\ref{section:rkd}, we present an extension of our approach that allows constructing a bias-aware AR CSs for the ratio of the jumps in the $v$th-order derivatives of two conditional expectation functions at some threshold value, using $p$th-order local polynomial regression.
-The most prominent example of such setup is the Fuzzy Regression Kink Design \citep{card2015inference}, where the parameter of interest is the ratio of jumps in first derivatives, and the CSs are typically based on local quadratic regression.